c2is/Bigfoot/README.md

     /app_dev.php/_configurator/step/0

-If you're using a database you didn't previously create, Doctrine can do it for you (*this is a safe command you can use even if the database already exists, it will throw an error and won't wipe it*) :
+If you're using a database you didn't previously create, Doctrine can do it for you (this is a safe command you can use even if the database already exists) :

     ./app/console doctrine:database:create